fredfeng/CS162/homework/hw3/README.md

 `dune` conveniently has a feature to automatically recompile/retest your code whenever you make a change.
 To use it, run `dune build --watch` or `dune runtests --watch`, respectively.

+You may also want to keep the reference interpreter from Gauchospace handy to check your implementation against.

 ### Organization of the code